 So, hummus is a Jewish cold appetizer that has a mousse consistency, a spicy-sweet taste, and is made from chickpeas (a variety of peas) and tahini (sesame paste).
 Served most often with flatbread, pita bread, or chips.

-History of its origin:
+History of Hummus Origin:

 There are many versions of where this dish originates.
 There is no consensus on the national dish of which country it is: Greece, Turkey, Israel, or maybe Cyprus.